SDLT Tax Advice and Representation

 What is Stamp Duty Land Tax?

 SDLT is a tax payable by the buyer on all properties in England and Northern Ireland.
 It is levied on the price of the property.
 Second or additional homes carry an extra 3% surcharge on the standard rates of SDLT.
+There are a number of exemptions and mitigations available in SDLT, many of which are complex and require expert legal advice to ensure that they are legitimate.

 What Is SDLT Charged On?

-SDLT is charged on the price of the property at the time of purchase or in some cases on market value.
+SDLT is charged on the price of the property at the time of purchase or, in some cases, on market value.
 It is a self-declared tax and must be paid within 14 days of the date of the transaction.
 This is usually handled by your conveyancer.

 What are The Rates of Stamp Duty Land Tax?